matiasgimenezdev/service-checker/README.md

-# NOC - Network Operation Center
+# Service checker

-This console application simulates a network operation center.
+This console application checks the status of a given service and logs the results.

-It is implemented in Node.js with Typescript and it follows Clean Architecture principles for modularity and scalability.
+It is implemented in Node.js with Typescript and follows Clean Architecture principles for modularity and scalability.

 ## Requirements